sergeishere/Sketch-UI-Inspector/README.md

 # Sketch UI Inspector

 The app UI inspecting tool for the Sketch App.
+Work in progress.
+Requires macOS 10.13+.

 ## Usage